 Employees who have approached their employer with proof of unpaid overtime only to be ignored or denied may consider filing an unpaid overtime lawsuit.
 A lawsuit can help you reclaim overtime pay.
 Interest, penalties, and your lawyer’s fees may also be included in the settlement.

 If other employees are suffering from lost wages, your attorney may be interested in filing an unpaid overtime class action lawsuit.
-The FLSA encourages unpaid overtime class action lawsuits, or collective actions by allowing plaintiffs to include other potential victims before filing suit.
-Sometimes, companies choose to settle class action lawsuits instead of risking the loss of millions of dollars at trial.
+The FLSA encourages unpaid overtime class action lawsuits or collective actions by allowing plaintiffs to include other potential victims before filing suit.
+Sometimes companies choose to settle class action lawsuits instead of risking the loss of millions of dollars at trial.

 If your employer failed to pay you for working overtime, don’t tolerate this unprofessionalism.
 In addition to cheating hard-working employees out of their earnings, your employer is breaking the law.
 They need to pay up and The Mike Hostilo Law Firm can help!